lcreteig/amsterdown/README.md

 integrate all your text, code, figures, and other output that together make up your PhD thesis work.
-Finally, `bookdown` allows you to easily create an html-version of your thesis that you can host online, and to harness the power of LaTeX to make a beatifully formatted PDF for printing your thesis.
+Finally, `bookdown` allows you to easily create an html-version of your thesis that you can host online, and to harness the power of LaTeX to make a beautifully formatted PDF for printing your thesis.

 This template is an easy way to get started, by: